vxmpycl1t/Drag-Race-Simulator/README.md

 * Updated stats of Drag Race France
 * Fixed problem with Porkchop premiere and Untucked
 * Now the Teams format doesn't have Untucked, but it will be added soon!

-# 07/04/2022
-* Added first version of Untucked
-* Added first version of All Stars 7 format
-* Added Canada's DR S3, DR France S1 and DR Down Under S2 Queens
-* Updated stats of the DR España S2 queens
-* Updated drag names/ names
-* Now in every All Stars format the queens can choose a lipstick based on their relationship with the bottom queens